NinadThepade/org-chart/README.md

 Organization chart application

 To get started with this project, do the following:

-Git clone the project
+1) Git clone the project
-cd into the project
+2) cd into the project
-run 'npm install' from the terminal install webpack and webpack-dev-server globally (if not done already): npm install webpack -g npm install webpack-dev-server -g
+3) run 'npm install' from the terminal
+4) install webpack and webpack-dev-server globally (if not done already): npm install webpack -g npm install webpack-dev-server -g

-command to build the bundle: 'webpack' command to run: 'npm start'
+Command to build the bundle: 'webpack'
+Command to run: 'npm start'